-Mt.
-Kenya is the second highest mountain peak in Africa.
-It is commonly regarded as the of “Ngai”, Agikuyu people god.
-In the past, every kikuyu home was built facing this sacred mountain.
+Mount Kenya is the second-highest mountain peak in Africa.
+It is commonly regarded as the “Ngai” of the Agikuyu people.
+In the past, every Kikuyu home was built facing this sacred mountain.
 They had named it Kirinyaga to mean a place of light.
-The mountain is mesmerizing to view, the beautiful scenery is completed by ragged series snow crown at the peak.
+The mountain is mesmerizing to view, the beautiful scenery is completed by a ragged series snow crown at the peak.
 The slopes of Mt.
-Kenya are filled with lushest and thick forest.
-The best time to enjoy the beautiful view of the mountain is at dawn, when the early light of the day gives silhouettes of its impressive summit over the plains that surrounds it.
+Kenya are filled with the lushest and thick forest.
+The best time to enjoy the beautiful view of the mountain is at dawn when the early light of the day gives silhouettes of its impressive summit over the plains that surround it.

 The summit is at 5,199 meters, this poses a really challenging climb.
 But the other side, Lenana peak Point at 4,985 is easier to access by any avid trekker.
 To complete this hike, it will take about 3 and 5 days to reach the peak.
-Let that not discourage because during tis 3 das you will be passing through an amazing world of beautiful flora and fauna.
+Let that not discourage you because during these 3 days you will be passing through an amazing world of beautiful flora and fauna.
 There is vegetation that is unique to the mountain like the groundsel and pod carpus, different types of forest, and wildlife.
-To reward your hard labors and struggles to reach the top, there at the top lies the world rarest sights, an equatorial snow.
+To reward your hard labors and struggles to reach the top, they’re at the top lies the world’s rarest sights, and equatorial snow.

-Mount Kenya is celebrated as the iconic landmark in Kenya.
-It has a national park known as Mount Kenya National Park, and the park offers a unique highlands safari in central part of Kenya to the discerning Kenyan visitor.
-In does not matter if you are travelling alone or with that significant someone, or group or even your beloved family, the park’s fascinating features which are glorious and majestic are there waiting for you.
+Mount Kenya is celebrated as an iconic landmark in Kenya.
+It has a national park known as Mount Kenya National Park, and the park offers a unique highlands safari in the central part of Kenya to the discerning Kenyan visitor.
+It does not matter if you are traveling alone or with that significant someone, or group or even your beloved family, the park’s fascinating features which are glorious and majestic are there waiting for you.

-The park is 276 square miles (715 sq.km), with immense size the park is also part of a bigger wilderness that covers up to 854 square miles (2124 sq.km). inside the frontiers is a striking variety of ecosystems that starts at the lesser foothills and encompasses to the peak which is found at 5199 meters.
-Right at the base of the mountain there are plains which are semi-arid and as you gradually go up it transitions gently to mountain forests, then the moorlands then eventually glacier fields.
+The park is 276 square miles (715 sq. km), with the immense size the park is also part of a bigger wilderness that covers up to 854 square miles (2124 sq. km). inside the frontiers is a striking variety of ecosystems that starts at the lesser foothills and encompasses the peak which is found at 5199 meters.
+Right at the base of the mountain, there are plains that are semi-arid and as you gradually go up it transitions gently to mountain forests, then the moorlands then eventually glacier fields.

 Beyond the value Mount Kenya gives to the global environment, it is has been passed as a UNESCO World Heritage Site, which has been set primarily to conserve and protect escape forest and the lowlands wild animals and a much-needed challenge for the hikers and climbers, who are attracted by the great terrain of rocks that are vertical and the summit glaciers.